NikhilSharmaa19/Zomato-Analysis-Using-Python/README.md

 # Zomato-Analysis-Using-Python
-A data analysis project exploring Zomato restaurant data.
-Utilizes Python and visualization tools to uncover trends in ratings, cuisines, and locations, offering insights into consumer preferences and market dynamics.
+This project involves a comprehensive analysis of restaurant data from Zomato, focusing on various aspects such as restaurant ratings, cuisines, and locations.
+Using Python and data visualization tools, we explore trends, identify patterns, and generate insights to help understand consumer preferences and market dynamics.
+The project includes data cleaning, exploratory data analysis, and visualization to provide actionable recommendations for businesses and food enthusiasts alike.